Remi-Coulom/joedb/doc/source/intro.rst

 Pros:

-- There is no SQL string manipulation.
+- There is no SQL string manipulation by the compiled program.
 This removes the possibility of SQL injection, and the performance cost of SQL interpretation.
-- Tables of the relational schema are compiled into classes.
-This way, errors in tables names, field names or types can be detected at compile time, instead of run time.
+Errors in tables names, field names or types are detected at compile time, instead of run time.
 - The full data history is stored in joedb.
-In many applications based on traditional relational database management systems, database designers end up having to create history tables in order to keep data history.
-Typically, these table are filled by triggers.
-This is another example of ineffective abstraction inversion.
-Because any database management system has to write a journal anyway, the revision history should be stored there.
+It is possible to annotate the history with time stamps and tags, and re-create any past state of the database.
-- This approach offers great opportunities for performance optimization.
+- Joedb offers great opportunities for performance optimization.
 Data is directly stored in C++ data structures.
 The programmer is free to choose which container best fits each table.
 So, for instance, a dense table can be kept in a simple C++ std::vector if it is small enough to fit in memory.
 Huge tables can be stored on disk with `stxxl <http://stxxl.sourceforge.net/>`_ containers.
 Indexes and triggers are implemented in C++, too.
 So, in short, the programmer of the application controls the data-management code completely, and can make it as efficient as possible.

 Cons: